| Home | Old Testament Studies | Jeremiah Table of Contents | Previous Section | Next Section |

 NASB (UPDATED) TEXT: JEREMIAH 25:12-14

 25:13 "against all the nations" Several of the Prophets have chapters about YHWH's judgment of the nations.
 These nations probably never heard these messages.
-They are written to show the universal nature of Israel's God (cf. Deut.
+They are written to show the universal nature of Israel's God (cf. LXX, Deut.
 32:8).
 All history is before Him.
 He is not like the dead, blind, deaf idols; He acts in His world.

 The NJB entitles Jer.
 25:13c-38 "Introduction to the Prophecies Against the Nations."
 The LXX moves these prophecies from chapters 46-51 in the MT to begin at chapter 25 in the Septuagint.